-The reduction of the sheet current density $J(x)=dj(x)$ at the edges by the magnetic field produced by rails comes from off-diagonal elements of $M_{nm}$ accounting for the inductive coupling of rails and SSPD.
-Examples $J(x)$ in strips of different widths calculated from Eqs. (\ref{D4}) and (\ref{D5}) are shown in Fig.~1(a) in the main text and Fig.~\ref{figD2}.
-Particularly, Fig. \ref{figD2}(b) shows that a nearly flat $J(x)$ profile with the rail-controlled reduction of $J(x)$ at the edges can be obtained in a strip 4 times wider than the Pearl length.
-For $\Lambda\approx 600\,\mu$m for our WSi films, Fig. \ref{figD2}(b) corresponds to a 2.4 mm wide strip.
-After $Q_s(x)$ and $Q_r(x)$ have been obtained, the magnetic field around the SSPD-rail is calculated using Eq. (\ref{D2}), as shown in Fig.~1(a) in the main text.
+The 2D London equation, Eq.~(\ref{D1}), was reduced to 1D integral equations for $Q_s(x)$ and $Q_r(x)$ in the inductively-coupled SNSPD and rails which then were solved numerically, as described in Ref.~\cite{ag}.
+Examples of the so-calculated $J(x)$ in wires of different widths are shown in Fig.~1(a) in the main text and Fig.~\ref{figD2}.
+Calculations were done for our WSi wires between thin film Nb rails with the respective Pearl lengths $\Lambda_s=2\lambda_s^2/d_s\approx 600\,\mu$m and $\Lambda_r=5\cdot 10^{-3}\Lambda_s$ for a moderately dirty Nb film.
+Particularly, Fig.~\ref{figD2}(b) shows that the rail-controlled reduction of $J(x)$ at the edges can be achieved in a wire 4 times wider than the Pearl length, which corresponds to a 2.4~mm-wide wire.
+The magnetic field around the SNSPD-rail structure is shown in Fig.~1(a) in the main text.